 Mechanism: One of the core objections to astrology is that there is no known scientific mechanism to account for how it all works.
 [Mechanism] It is the strongest objection to astrology, but it is not as we will see a scientific argument.
 It comes down to the question of plausibility which is cannot be objectively measured and is therefore mainly based on personal beliefs.

 Is the lack of a mechanism justification for dismissing a phenomenon?

 Several examples make the point that a lack of known mechanism is never a reason to dismiss evidence [see point 4.]

 - The lodestone (compass) was used successfully for two millennia.
 Yet, no one understood the Earth's magnetic field until the 20th century.

 - Semmelweis (1818-1865) introduced hygienic practices like hand washing in obstetric clinics.
 He was ridiculed by other scientists as he could not provide a mechanism, even though he reduced the mortality rate.
 Yet, it became accepted practice years after he died when Pasteur confirmed germ theory.

 "That we can now think of no mechanism for astrology is relevant but unconvincing.
 No mechanism was known, for example, for continental drift when it was proposed by Wegener.
 Nevertheless, we see that Wegener was right, and those who objected on the grounds of unavailable mechanism were wrong."

 So to use a lack of known mechanism to reject a demonstrable effect [see point 4.] is to abuse science in an obstructive rather than use science in a constructive way.

-Carl Sagan, astronomer, astrophysicist, author, cosmologist, broadcaster and sceptical of astrology.
+~ Carl Sagan, astronomer, author, cosmologist, broadcaster & astrology sceptic.

 Possible Mechanisms: Astrology may work by several mechanisms.
 Here are some hypotheses: